winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-13.md

     let output = MutArray<str>[];
     for id in task_ids {
       let j = this.get_task(id);
-      let title = j.get("title"); // notice that I've decided to create a small baby macro get function that should be removed next sprint if title.contains(term) {
+      let title = j.get("title"); // notice this require us to create a small "get" function  implementation that should be removed by next sprint, maybe there is a different way around this. @hasanaburayyan and @staycoolcall911 ? if title.contains(term) {
         print("found task ${id} with title \"${title}\" with term \"${term}\"");
         output.push(id);